jundalisay/spblist/content/en/research/descartes/world/chapter-07b.md

 God disposed all things in number, weight, and measure*.

-> *Translator's note: Sapientia, 8, 21.
-The statement was a commonplace of medieval thought and was encountered by every schoolboy in the opening line of Johannes de Sacrobosco's Algorismus vulgaris, the standard arithmetic textbook from the mid-13th-mid-16th century.
+{{< f f="Sapientia, 8, 21.
+The statement was a commonplace of medieval thought and was encountered by every schoolboy in the opening line of Johannes de Sacrobosco's Algorismus vulgaris, the standard arithmetic textbook from the mid-13th-mid-16th century." >}}